Statement of Intent

 This Policy defines and assists the operating arrangements in place within the setting that assures compliance to the Government and leading bodies requirements with relation to Covid19.
 This policy will be reviewed regularly in line with the government guidelines.

-The fundamental principles to be outlined in this policy are set out to ensure good hygiene practices as well as avoiding coming into contact with infected children and adults or anyone displaying symptoms.
+The fundamental principles to be outlined in this policy are set out to ensure good hygiene practices as well as avoiding meeting infected children and adults or anyone displaying symptoms.
 It states the protective measures put in place for children, parents, and staff as best as possible to ensure the risk of transmission is reduced.
 We will continue to follow our other policies if they do not conflict with this policy.

 The main areas we will be considering are: